 It’s not a new craze or anything, in fact, this dish has been around for centuries.
 Snail shells have been eaten since prehistoric times according to the excavation sites.

 But the Romans, in particular, were very fond of Escargot and even claimed it as an elite food.
 According to Pliny, the elder, Fluvius Hirpinus fed his snails with wine and meat.
-That probably proves just how important they were in roman cuisine.
+That probably shows just how important they were in roman cuisine.

 How Does Escargot Taste?